yoosofan/slide/os/ps.rst

 .. code:: asm
   :number-lines:

+  Start_Share_region:
+    move flag, #0      ; store 0 in flag
+    ret                ; return to caller

+  enter_region:        ; entry point.

+    move reg, #1       ; Was flag zero on entry_region?

-  enter_region:        ; A "jump to" tag; function entry point.
+  loop:                ; A "jump to" tag

-    tsl reg, flag      ; Test and Set Lock; flag is the ; shared variable; it is copied
-                       ; into the register reg and flag ; then atomically set to 1.
+    tsl reg, flag      ; Test and Set Lock; flag is the shared variable; it is copied ; into the register reg and flag then atomically set to 1.

     cmp reg, #0        ; Was flag zero on entry_region?

-    jnz enter_region   ; Jump to enter_region if
-                       ; reg is non-zero; i.e.,
-                       ; flag was non-zero on entry.
+    jnz loop           ; Jump to enter_region if reg is non-zero; i.e., ; flag was non-zero on entry.

-    ret                ; Exit; i.e., flag was zero on ; entry.
-If we get here, tsl
-                       ; will have set it non-zero; thus, ; we have claimed the resource
-                       ; associated with flag.
+    ret                ; Exit; i.e., flag was zero on entry.
+If we get here, tsl ; will have set it non-zero; thus, we have claimed the resource associated with flag.

-  leave_region:
+  exit_region:
     move flag, #0      ; store 0 in flag
     ret                ; return to caller